Medicine Pediatric Residency Program

 Stipend Base Rates

-- Examples of eligible educational allowance expenses include (but are not limited to) books, journal subscriptions, medical software, travel to scientific/medical conferences, board prep materials, cost of board exams, cost of Step 3 exams, medical licensure
+- Examples of eligible educational allowance expenses include (but are not limited to) books, journal subscriptions, medical software, travel to scientific/medical conferences, board prep materials, cost of ABP board exam, cost of Step 3 exams, medical licensure

 Insurance, Tax, Tuition Benefits